kevlingo/roster-copilot/docs/AI_Chat_Interface_Design_Frontend_Architecture.md

     *   Use `aria-live="polite"` or `aria-live="assertive"` for the chat message area so screen readers announce new messages.
     *   Proper roles for chat elements (e.g., `log`, `form`, `button`).
     *   `aria-label` for icon-only buttons.
+    *   `aria-pressed` for toggle buttons (like the Toggle Chat Visibility button) to indicate their current state.
 *   **Color Contrast:** Ensure sufficient contrast between text and background colors in bubbles, input field, and controls.
 *   **Text Resizing:** Interface should remain usable when text is zoomed.
 *   **Motion:** Minimize unnecessary animations.
 If animations are used, provide an option to reduce motion.